cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - track gauge can be changed over the whole route, see http://www.elvastower.com/forums/index.php?/topic/34022-adjusting-track-gauge/
 - first edition of management of ORTS_POWERKEY and ORTS_BATTERY cab controls, by Paolo
 - re-introduced advanced coupling, by steamer_ctn
-- temporary bug fix for http://www.elvastower.com/forums/index.php?/topic/34297-mg71-crash-index-was-out-of-range-must-be-non-negative-and-less-than-the-size-of-the-collection/page__pid__261780#entry261780
+- NEW: tentative bug fix for https://bugs.launchpad.net/or/+bug/1893565 Pantograph control sequence does not work correctly